 Now, every time you want to put a separator between two scenes, right-click the separator text and choose Duplicate.
 Then drag it to where it has to go.
 This will add a nice separator between the scenes you want to separate, and you don’t have to worry about how and when the system does it.

 Also, don’t forget to classify your scenes with labels.
-As you can see in the sample above, I have red scenes (Major) and purple scenes (Minor).
+As you can see in the sample above, I have tagged major scenes with red and minor scenes with purple.

 The corkboard is a cool visual of your organized work, and I recommend using it.
 To switch to the corkboard view, click on the middle button on the top bar: